Why You Should Be Very Bothered About Website Accessibility

 Botheration Point #2 – Fairness & Equality

 Everybody should be treated fair and equal in our society, and this particularly applies to our current lockdown status.
 Our contact with the outside world has moved to the digital landscape.
 This landscape should be open to all.

 It also makes sense from a commercial viewpoint.
 If your website isn’t accessible to people with impairments, then what are the chances that they and their friends and family become fans of your business and buy from you?
 Zero!

 Currently, one in five people are registered as disabled in the UK, and only 30% of websites are accessible to them.
 Businesses are missing out on the huge spending power of these potential customers!
-The “purple pound” is currently estimated to be £249 billion a year (according to the BBC).
-Who can afford to snub a potential 20% increase in turnover drawn from this pot?
+The “purple pound” was estimated to be £249 billion a year by the BBC in 2017.
+The “click-away pound” has risen to £17.1 billion in 2019, the value of the potential lost business when disabled customers leave a site because of accessibility issues.
+Who can afford to ignore the potential increase in turnover here on fixing this?

 Botheration Point #4 – SEO